 Network

 Individuals may also notice that their network is different.
 In the worst case, some prescriptions or doctors may not be available.
 To receive care while being covered, your client may need to select a new physician or hospital network.
-Otherwise, if your client wishes to continue seeing their current provider, this care will be more expensive than before.
+Otherwise, if your client wishes to continue seeing their current provider, this care may be more expensive than before.

 Subsidies